red-green-coding/red-green-coding.github.io/_drafts/springboot-cpu.md

 > ⬆ Note: The y-axis uses a logarithmic scale to highlight differences on the right side of the chart.

+The results are similar in the WebFlux stack, but the difference between direct execution and offloaded computation is less pronounced than in the Tomcat stack.
+Offloading CPU-heavy computation still improves performance, but the RPS gains from offloading don't seem as significant.

 {% apex %}
 {
     series: [{